 What Size Weighted Blanket Should I Get?

 Now, this is the second most common question we get asked!
 For this one, we decided to keep the answer simple - an ideal size of a weighted blanket is exactly the size that the Calming Blanket comes in - 198 cm x 122 cm.
 Yes, this is an adult single.
 This size allows optimal pressure to be applied to the body.
 We also have a kids size, which is 121 cm X 91 cm which is a much more cost effective option if your child is small.
 Lastly, queen blankets are available if the user is over 6ft 2 or a renowned restless sleeper...

 What makes this the best size for a weighted blanket?

-First of all, we believe that a weighted blanket is a product for single use, which means that we don’t sell queen or king-sized blankets.
+First of all, we believe that a weighted blanket is a product for single use.
 Put two people under the covers and you get a lot of tossing and turning, and the blanket inevitably ends up crumpled or on the floor.
 Also, dual use creates problems with weight distribution, which means that neither sleeper gets the full benefit of deep pressure therapy.
 Secondly, we chose this size because it’s perfect for the majority of the population - the whole body is covered, including the feet and the hands.